POLICIES AND GUIDELINES

-Reneges - The McCombs Career Management and Corporate Relations offer guidelines are designed to allow students a sufficient consideration period in order to reasonably explore career opportunities available to them, which reduces the risk of renege occurrences and improves retention for employers.
+Reneges - The McCombs Career Management and Corporate Relations offer guidelines are designed to allow students a sufficient consideration period in order to reasonably explore career opportunities, which reduces risk of renege occurrences and improves retention for employers.
 Renege occurrences are typically due to early offer deadlines, given the increased amount of time for student exploration and change in circumstances post-acceptance.
-For employerswhose industries operate on an early or fast timeline for filling roles, we suggest leaving the offer response timeline open as long as possible to help mitigate the risk of renege.
+For employers whose industries operate on an early or fast timeline for filling roles, we suggest leaving the offer response timeline open as long as possible to help mitigate the risk of renege.

 We strongly discourage any employer from withdrawing offers, altering base compensation, or drastically changing the position timeframe.
-If you must rescind an offer, please contact us prior to that action so we can assist you in this difficult situation.
+If you must rescind an offer, shorten the length of an internship, or significantly delay a student's start date, please contact us prior to that action so we can assist you in this difficult situation.

 Student Accountability - All acceptances must be in writing.
 Acceptances may occur in either electronic or hard copy.

-Students sign and are expected to abide by our McCombs Career Management and Corporate Relations Agreement, which includes expectations surrounding interview cancellations, no-shows, offer acceotances, and more.
-If a student accepts a written offer of employment and later reneges on the acceptance, please notify us.
+Students sign and are expected to abide by our McCombs Career Management and Corporate Relations Recruiting Agreement, which includes expectations surrounding interview cancellations, no-shows, offer acceptances, and more.
+If a student accepts an offer of employment and later reneges on the acceptance, please notify us.
 We recognize the importance of integrity in accepting an offer and want the opportunity to follow up with the candidate.
 McCombs Career Management and Corporate Relations has provisions to penalize students and remove recruiting privileges when these circumstances arise.

 Solicitation Policy - Activities that are considered on-campus soliciting are prohibited outside of recruiting designated spaces.
 Working with student groups, representatives, interns or ambassadors to recruit for your company/organization or to promote your opportunities, products or services to UT Austin students on campus is also prohibited.